jpritikin/coach/content/docs/services/pa-ifs.md

 [^mdma-history]: [The journey from ecstasy to medicine: Rick Doblin's long, strange MDMA trip](https://newatlas.com/mdma-ptsd-rick-doblin/52792/)

 [^cop-leaders]: [Meet The Founders - Church of Psilomethoxin](https://www.youtube.com/watch?v=inxVQDApBy8)

+[^proselytize]: This is how I proselytize my sincere religious belief that the sacrament (i.e., psilomethoxin) can support spiritual progress, spiritual healing, and life optimization.